-In order to clean your dishwasher, you will not be needing special cleaning supplies.
+In order to clean your dishwasher, well not be needing special cleaning supplies.
 Instead, you can use tried and true baking soda and vinegar to get the job done.
 White vinegar has acidic properties which help dissolve mineral deposits and remove the grime.
-Baking soda removes harsh odours and helps scrub away stuck-on foods, stains and other residue.
+Baking soda removes harsh odors and helps scrub away stuck-on foods, stains and other residues.
 The Vinegar will also help with sanitizing the dishwasher and clears any blockages that may be stuck in the pipes.

 To begin the cleaning process you’ll want to empty the dishwasher from any dishes.